The SaaS guide to customer acquisition cost (CAC)

-Customer Acquisition Cost (CAC) is the money a business spends to secure a new customer.
-CAC is important because it is a signifier of profitability, along with customer revenue.
+Customer acquisition cost (CAC) is the money a business spends to secure a new customer.
+CAC is important because it is a signifier of profitability and customer revenue.
 If CAC is low and the revenue you make from a customer is high, profitability will be high, and vice versa.

 CAC should be an important KPI for every SaaS business.
 But it will be more important for some than others.

 For businesses targeting profitability or competing in a low-margin sector, costs (and therefore CAC) have a profound impact.
 SaaS companies with an established client base may choose to be more selective about new customers, and use CAC as a threshold.
 While a business readying itself for further investment or a sale will be aware that CAC is a key instrument of the long-term profitability that investors look for.
 CAC is also an important metric for SaaS businesses that need to contract, as it can point to areas of inefficient spending.